Is the UK stock market cheap or expensive compared to historic norms? And are its returns over the next decade or so likely to be good, bad or ugly?

 The FTSE 100 is not expensive, despite being near all-time highs

-Over the long-term, across many markets, CAPE tends to stay somewhere near the mid-teens.
+Over the long term, across many markets, CAPE tends to stay somewhere near the mid-teens.
 In the UK, since the mid-80s, it’s been as high as 30 and as low as 10.

-Its average over those 30-odd years is about 18, although I tend to assume the longer-term average is 16 because the last 30 years includes the biggest valuation bubble in recent history (the dot-com bubble of the late 90s).
+Its average over those 30-odd years is about 18, although I tend to assume the longer-term average is 16 because the last 30 years include the biggest valuation bubble in recent history (the dot-com bubble of the late 90s).

 Here’s a chart showing my definitions of varying degrees of expensiveness and cheapness for the FTSE 100, based on the idea (backed up by quite a bit of data) that CAPE tends to stay in a range of between 8 and 32, with an average of about 16:

 Here’s some context: In the great dot-com bubble, CAPE was about 32.
-In other words, investors were paying 32-times the index’s average earnings to invest in those one hundred companies.
+In other words, investors were paying 32 times the index’s average earnings to invest in those one hundred companies.